vaelentine/weather-app/README.md

 <br>

 ### ⚠️  Note that if you skip step 3
-- :smirk: you will see a warning banner on loading the app ❗
+- you will see a warning banner on loading the app ❗
-- :smirk: and the app snapshot test will fail 💣
+- and the app snapshot test will fail 💣
-- ✍️ (For testing purposes, feel free to use my api key REACT_APP_WEATHER_API_KEY=9b1d1757d00d6749255000675acc1e01)
+- (For testing purposes, feel free to use my api key REACT_APP_WEATHER_API_KEY=9b1d1757d00d6749255000675acc1e01)

 ## To set up this app: